HENRY NEEMAN

 ABOUT MY DAD

 My father, Moshe, who I loved very much, died on Monday April 6 2009.
 He lived 90 years and 5 days, and died at home in his own bed, with his loving wife caring for him, after having just eaten a bit of chocolate pudding.
-We plan to name our second child for him.
+We named our younger daughter for him and Rebecca's great aunt.